amagimedia/sidekiq-dup-guard/README.md

 end
 ```

-To avoid duplicate job being enqueued at Worker level from `FooWorker.perform_async` until `FooWorker.new.perform` is called
+This will ensure duplicate job's are not enqueued to queue from `FooWorker.perform_async` until `FooWorker.new.perform` is called for `method1` and `method3`.
+If a job is already present for `method1` and `method3` with same arguments then Sidekiq job will not be enqueued.

+### Configuring at Worker Level

+At a time there can be only one job in queue with same arguments to the all method's of a Worker.

+#### Worker Example

 ```ruby
 class FooWorker